ankushgupta05/Python-Essentials-2-CiscoCourse/moudule_1/README.md

 ## Explanation

 ### Question 1

+**Q:** You want to prevent your module's user from running your code as an ordinary script.
+How will you achieve such an effect?

+**A:**
 In Python, every module has a built-in variable called `__name__`.
 - If a module is being run directly (e.g., `python module.py`), `__name__` is set to `'__main__'`.
 - If the module is being imported into another module, `__name__` will be set to the module's name.